SoulSolomon21/soulSolomon21/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on A react web app
+- 🔭 I’m currently working on A react web app for meal planning
 - 🌱 I’m currently learning java and react
 - 📫 How to reach me: sekamattesoul@gmail.com
 - ⚡ Fun fact: I love cooking and i specialise in baking cakes. 👨‍🍳